 Facebook recently introduced a dedicated format for news publishers called Instant Articles.
-Those Instant Articles can be consumed directly inside Facebook applications on Android and iOS.
+Those Instant Articles can be consumed directly inside Facebook mobile application on Android and iOS.
 This new format aims at offering a better user experience than "classic" mobile web articles thanks to faster page load and pre-defined content types.
 This is similar in concept to Google AMP.
 Those articles are rendered in a WebView managed by Facebook application.
 This WebView is different from Facebook in-app browser and has some limitations, especially on iOS, when it comes to displaying media content.

 You can find a complete example of well-formed example article here.
 Please view source on this page to understand the markup.
 Essentially our player consists of: